muffettsman/Udacity_P4_Website_Optimization/README.md

 ####Part 2: Optimize Frames per Second in pizza.html
 	@: 409, 412, 415, 427 Updated document.querySelector to document.getElementById - Web API call is faster.
 	@: 451, 529 Updated document.querySelector to document.getElementsByClassName - Web API call is faster.
-	@: 478 Declared var pizzasDiv outside the for loop so the function only makes one DOM call.
+	@: 478, 555 Declared var outside the for loop so the function only makes one DOM call.
 	@: 506 created var lastScrollY to hold last scroll position
 	@: 507 created var animateCheck as a flag to animate frame only once per update
 	@: 515 created checkFlag() func that checks the status of animateCheck bool and calls requestAnimationFrame if flag is off